Free-GPGMail/Free-GPGMail/ReadMe.md

 This build uses Xcode.
 Command line build tools must be installed.

-1. Go to the Source directory and run:
+1. Go to the Source directory and run make:

+        cd Source/
         make

   This should produce two mailbundles: `GPGMail_3.mailbundle` and `GPGMail_4.mailbundle`